Fort Cornwallis, Penang: your essential visitor guide

 After your visit

-After exiting through the same gates you entered, turn left and walk along the seafront past the naval base.
-This gives you an interesting perspective on the fort from the outside, especially with the cannon facing out to sea.
-It also gives you a good indication of how solid the walls are and the effort which must have gone into building the structure.
+This section provides an interesting perspective on the fort from the outside, especially with the cannons facing ominously out to sea.
+It also gives you a good indication of how solid the walls are and the effort that must have gone into building the structure.

 Alternatively, continue to explore more of George Town on our self-guided walking tour.